Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Desember 2024 22.27.48 UTC
+- WIB: Jumat, 6 Desember 2024 23.31.04 UTC
-- WITA: Jumat, 6 Desember 2024 23.27.48 UTC
+- WITA: Sabtu, 7 Desember 2024 00.31.04 UTC
-- WIT: Sabtu, 7 Desember 2024 00.27.48 UTC
+- WIT: Sabtu, 7 Desember 2024 01.31.04 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational